 But what comforts me is knowing that Gabriel is already at peace.
 Yes, I missed out on watching his first step or posting First Day of School pictures on Facebook.
 I missed out on First Communion preparation and birthday cakes.
 But I have a son who is perfectly whole, and holy, in heaven.
 That’s my main job as Mom: be sure my children get to heaven.
 I don’t just believe, I know he is with Jesus…and nothing is better than that.

 Does this mean I want families who have suffered a loss through miscarriage, stillbirth, or infant death to just smile and get over it?
 Of course not.
 This is not an either-or situation.
 As grieving parents, we are not either stuck in sadness nor gleefully beyond it.
 The way we experience grief isn’t cut and dry, moving from one step to the next.
 Our emotions are more like a bowl of pasta…noodles weaving in and out.
 Sometimes you see the end, then it starts all over again.
 That.
 Is.
 Okay.
 Certain memories will pop up, dates return to the calendar, and family and friends will continue having their own babies.
 Some days this is really hard, some days not.
-Yes, it has been a long time for me, but it is not time that has healed my wounds.
+Yes, it has been a long time for me, but it is not the passage of time that has healed my wounds.
 It is God’s Love.
 His Love demonstrated through my wonderful husband Bruce.
 His Love shown through my amazing family.
 His Love poured out through the people and teachings of the Church.
 Love has healed me, and has done so in such a way that Gabriel is not forgotten.

 God’s ways are not our ways…and I realize that offers little consolation to those who recently lost a loved one, any loved one.
 It is certainly mysterious as to why some people celebrate their 100th birthday and others never take a breath.
 Gabriel impacted my life, and I may not have journeyed into foster parenting or prolife work if it were not for my experience as Gabriel’s Mom.
 Which parts of this story were ordained by God and which parts were simply permitted by Him, I may never know.
 But I do know He was with me… and Bruce and Gabriel the whole way.